hartlco/Icro/README.md

 Open `Icro.xcworkspace` in Xcode 9 and compile it.
 All required dependencies are checked in and can be found in the `Podfile`.
 In order to fix signing, please change the development team during development.

+## Generating Screenshots

+To generate screenshots, go to `IcroScreenshotsTests` and modify `accessToken` constant with a valid Micro.blog access token.
+Afterwards run `fastlane snapshot`.

 ## Contributing

 Feel free to contribute to this project at any time with any improvement.
 In the coming days I plan to generate some issue I want to tackle for upcoming versions of Icro, some would be perfect starter tasks.